bestadamdagoat/txVanityPlateChecker/README.md

 - Appends the next line to the [MyPlates API link](https://www.myplates.com/api/licenseplates/passenger/classic-black-silver/).
 - Opens the API link with urllib and reads the page using BeautifulSoup (explained later).
 - Checks if the plate is taken, available, or if you're being blocked by incapsula.
+- Exports all the available plates to a txt.
+- And does a lot more in the background.

 ## WHY URLLIB and BEAUTIFULSOUP?
 I know what you're thinking, "This guy is insane to be accessing an api without using requests!"
 And you'd be correct.
 The only problem is that Incapsula is really smart and blocks my requests.
 I spent such a long time figuring out how to bypass incapsula with requests, that I even quit on this project for a while because of how much time I was spending.
 I decided to try a different way as all my methods were not working (custom headers, cookies, etc.).
 I ended up figuring out that urllib was able to access the site without getting blocked.
 I then decided to use BeautifulSoup to parse the api, as it was easy for me to understand.
 Now I have this project.
 I feel like this workaround should not have worked, seeing [all](https://www.reddit.com/r/webscraping/comments/bpc8ix/any_option_to_bypass_incapsula/) the [other](https://stackoverflow.com/questions/71537488/i-cant-get-the-content-of-the-web-site) people who failed using this same workaround.
 But you know what they say, "If it ain't broke, don't fix it!"